Wasappli/WAAppRouting/README.md

 Start by adopting `WAAppRouteHandlerProtocol` protocol.
 And then read `WAAppRouteHandler` to get inspiration.

 ## iOS 9 support
-I still need to run some tests, but the idea is to have a router for the classic url scheme, and an other one for universal links.
+I still need to run some tests, but the idea is to have a router for the classic url scheme, and another one for universal links.

 ## Special configuration consideration
 ### Custom container controller
 You should definitively take a look at the `PPRevealSample` project to get an idea of how to get this working.
 I'm also here to help if needed.
-Basic idea is try to allocate all the navigation controller you need and pass them as the presenting controller.
-Then, this would behave like the tab bar (see it's category).
+Basic idea is try to allocate all the navigation controllers you need and pass them as the presenting controller.
+Then, this would behave like a tab bar (see it's category).
-If not, then you are in the `PPRevealSideViewController` context where the navigation controller gets allocated in the fly.
+If not, then you are in the `PPRevealSideViewController` context where the navigation controller gets allocated on the fly.
 The idea is to pass the container as the `presentingController` property and implement the `WAAppRoutingContainerPresentationProtocol` protocol (you need the optional method as well).

 ### Modal with navigation controller
-You cannot (yet) present a modal and then push a detail.
-Like presenting a login view but pushed to the signup controller.
+You cannot (yet) present a modal controller and then push a detail one.
+Like presenting a login view but pushed onto the signup controller.

 ### Reuse controllers at different locations
 Because the stack retrieval is implemented as dealing with controller class unicity, you cannot have two or more `WAAppRouteEntity` with the same target class when the source controller class is not nil.